Smart Building Software Development

 Building management system integration

-Energy monitoring and optimisation
+Energy monitoring and optimization

-Occupancy and space utilisation analytics
+Occupancy and space utilization analytics

 Access control and security integration